jayprophit/cs50-Python/Python Documentation.md

 use r before te r".+@.+\.com" to define that the "\." is used as a dot or period

 this is similar to python using f as a format string in a certain way plugging in variables between curly braces.
-In theis case r represents a raw string i want passed through exactly as is
+In this case r represents a raw string i want passed through exactly as is